renee-wangyu/2016.M3.TQF-ML.HotelReviewSentiment/README.md

 http://www.datatang.com/data/11936

-ChnSentiCorp-Htl-ba-6000: balanced corpus，

-positive(3000 reviews) /negative（3000 reviews）
+ChnSentiCorp-Htl-ba-6000: balanced corpus，positive(3000 reviews) /negative（3000 reviews）

 (since there are too many txt. files (6000 documents, each review is a document), I only uplaod some examples: